 - Present your designs to stakeholders

-You can then define the paths and interactions that make up your Prototype:
+Define the paths and interactions that make up your prototype:

 - Open the Prototype tab in the Properties Panel